Blyth Academy Online vs Blyth Academy Orbit

 I have an IEP.
 How does Blyth Academy Online accommodate for this?

-Many courses have mandatory video assessments.
-These video assessments are integral to the credibility of our assessment practices and cannot be waived.
+Please note that many courses have mandatory video assessments.
+These video assessments are integral to the credibility of our assessment practices and will not be waived.

 Does my home school have to accept the credit I earned at Blyth Academy Online?